kieprice/Exercise-3c-Sound-And-Music/README.md

 Exercise for MSCH-C220

-The second exercise adding "juicy" features to a simple brick-breaker game.
+The third exercise adding "juicy" features to a simple brick-breaker game.

 ## To play